havelsan/rust-dev-env/README.md

 # Rust Development Environment
 This repository contains rust development environment preparation scripts, documentation, reference projects containing codes and principles.

+NOTE: To use rust-dev-env properly, please source the release file found in rust-ev-env main directory.

 ## How to use this repository

 1. Clone this repository into a directory.